DoD-Platform-One/Alloy/docs/DEVELOPMENT_MAINTENANCE.md

       helm registry logout https://registry1.dso.mil
       ```

 7. Update `CHANGELOG.md` adding an entry for the new version and noting all changes in a list (at minimum should include `- Updated <chart or dependency> to x.x.x`).
+Also, make sure the configloader versions are accurate if updated.

 8. Generate the `README.md` updates by following the [guide in gluon](https://repo1.dso.mil/big-bang/product/packages/gluon/-/blob/master/docs/bb-package-readme.md).